 Harry's is a men’s grooming brand that offers its new subscribers a free product when they place their order, making this offer the first thing that recipients see when they open their email.

-Your second email can be less driven by agenda and more about building a qualitative bond with the subscriber.
-Many brands send this second welcome email within 2 days of the first email.
+Your second email can be less driven by agenda and more about building a relationship with the subscriber.
+The standard practice is to second welcome email within 2 days of the first email.

 Within this welcome email, you can appeal to the shopper on a more personal level: share your brand story, the benefits of being part of your brand’s community, and even subtly recommend products to them.